gg4llin/min_tokenization_translator/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide describes how to deploy the MrConductor compression stack in different environments and prepare supporting infrastructure.
+This guide describes how to deploy the Min Tokenization Translator compression stack in different environments and prepare supporting infrastructure.

 ## 1. Prerequisites